vincentrussell/json-data-generator/README.md

 ## Nesting functions

-jason-data-generator supports nesting functions as well.
+json-data-generator supports nesting functions as well.

 For example, if you wanted to create results that looked like dollar amounts you could do something like: